healygi/peace-of-mind/README.md

 1. Featured at the top of the page, I went for a simple navigation bar.
 I choose this style as my website has a minamilst quality and I wanted the least amount of noise as possible.
 2. I decided to only have two links as my website is clearly laid out and doesnt really need any more than two.
 I went with Contact Us and Meet our Gurus.
 3. The Navigation is clear and concise and makes the different sections of the website easy to discover.
+Contact Us is at the bottom of the page so I thought best to place a link for this at the top of the page.
+4. Our Gurus link is at the top of the page and links to a section of the website that gives descriptions of the website.
+I thought this was best to make clearer navigation particularly - for mobile phone navigation.

 # The Header